gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/widgets-buildui.md

 4. Run the application.

     Reload the page in your browser, and you should see the four menu items.
 You'll probably notice that icons are missing.
-We’ll fix that in the next step.
+We'll fix that in the next step.

     <img class='polymer-tutorial-screenshot' src='images/todo-list-03.png'>